 Three main types of Product Design are separated by their different goals.

 This design compresses architecture, interfaces, and components to meet users' needs.
 Its edges include load-balancing and scalability.
 In fact, big tech brands like Apple, Amazon, and Google commonly rely on System Design.
 Professionals of it handle the information architecture within a target or market.
 While they focus on logical organization, they do not miss commercial goals.

 Here, the goal is to optimize vital processes for development, like security.
 The complex systematization of Process Design has a particular purpose.
 In this case, it's about easing each site interaction.
 These processes apply to eCommerce sites' steps, like selection, checkout, and payment.

 Colors, fonts, and other audiovisual elements should help users navigate.
 That's when Interface Design takes the lead.
 The core of this role is to guide users through the design to achieve tangible outcomes.
 This edge of Design has the most human-first approach of all.
 In this sense, the interface is the touchpoint between users and products or services.

 At the same time, it's necessary to clarify that these processes don't follow a linear path.
 The design process itself never stops, even when the product has reached its mature state.
 The addition of smartphones into common-life society stands out as an example.
 With the rise of mobile devices and advanced tech, designers keep adjusting to new needs.

-Product Design and Development go hand in hand.
+It's unnecessary to create a rivalry between Product Design and Development.
+That's because, in the end, these fields go hand in hand.
 These edges complement each other and are necessary for every production process.
 So, what are the Product Design stages?
 The consensus enumerates them as follows:

 1. Brainstorming.
 Here, teams reunite to get the desired product's concept.